TheLartians/react-native-simple-transition/README.md

 ```

 Create a transition component and add the content as a child.
-New components will be animated every time the key changes.
+New components will transition with an animation every time the content key changes.

 ```tsx
 import { WithPushTransition } from 'react-native-simple-transition';